drpicox/david-rodenas.com/_notes/bootstrap.md

 to create great designs,
 but, start from scratch or
-build designs for all devices, is dificult and requires a great effort.
+build designs for all devices, is difficult and requires a great effort.
 Twitter Bootstrap gives a large list of utilities and components that helps to create high quality designs.